PedroMTQ/binny/README.md

 # binny

+## Requirements
+At the moment binny only runs on Linux. conda (and optionally, recommended mamba) needs to be installed.

 ## Quickstart
 Here is a quick guide on the installation and test run of binny.
 Please check out the longer description below to set up binny on a cluster environment.
-Make sure you have conda (and optionally, recommended mamba) installed.

 1) Clone this repository with git
 ```